muddest/muddest.github.io/_events/2017-06-09-met-con-blue-intel.md

+---
+lat: 44.506718
+lng: -80.318511
 Title: Met Con Blue Intel
 Country: Canada
 City: Blue Mountains
 Address: 108 Jozo Weider Boulevard, Blue Mountains, Ontario L9Y 3Z2, Canada
 Date: 2017-06-09
 Site: http://metconrace.com/intel/
 Length: 5-8 km
 Obstacles: 18
 Youtube:
 Challenge:
+---

-Infotext: This one is 100% Certified Canadian.
+This one is 100% Certified Canadian.
 What does that mean?
 We live in igloos and eat snow for breakfast.
 We invented poutine, and top it with back bacon; we use beer in our cereal.
 We can make a fire by snapping our fingers.

 Only 10% of the country has hydro and running water.